-These first weeks of feeding, growth and development are starting to show, as your 7 week old baby begins to look less like a newborn.
+These first weeks of feeding, growth, and development milestones are starting to show, as your 7 week old begins to look less like a newborn.

-She’s starting to stretch out more, and doesn’t always adopt the foetal position like she used to.
+Your little one is starting to stretch out more and doesn’t always adopt the fetal position like she used to.

 Her very first attempts at controlled movement of her arms and hands will start to appear.